Web-n-Composite/crypto-hacks-list/README.md

-<p>You might be surprised to see this name again and be associated with one of the biggest hacks of all time.&nbsp;The investigation is still ongoing and the situation is far from clear, but it looks like when it&nbsp;<code>Mt.Gox</code>was originally hacked&nbsp;<code>в 2011 году</code>, the attackers also stole some private keys.&nbsp;Hackers gained access to a large amount of bitcoins and began to empty wallets.</p>
+<p>You might be surprised to see this name again and be associated with one of the biggest hacks of all time.&nbsp;The investigation is still ongoing and the situation is far from clear, but it looks like when it&nbsp;<code>Mt.Gox</code>was originally hacked in 2011, the attackers also stole some private keys.&nbsp;Hackers gained access to a large amount of bitcoins and began to empty wallets.</p>